Integrations/Channel Managers

 Native two-way integration with your channel manager.
 One push per decision.
 Audit-trailed, group-aware, OTA-ready.

-Native to your stack
+Native to your setup

 We integrate with the channel manager you're on.